 Alan: And there’s also the fact that you probably won’t have to hire gear in, because most of the stuff you want should be there.

 MILC: So how might your working relationship have developed itself, over the years?
-Would their be noticeable differences say between how you approached Mellon Collie and the Infinite Sadness as co-producers, to how you took on Sam’s Town ?
+Would there be noticeable differences say between how you approached Mellon Collie and the Infinite Sadness as co-producers, to how you took on Sam’s Town ?

 Alan: Well I don’t know.
 Ha!
 I was pretty happy with both of them really!!